Miang kham: Variants

-Miang Kham Bua Lhuang (Thai:เมี่ยงคำบัวหลวง) is a snack dish originated in Thai royal cuisine in the central part of Thailand.
-Miang Kham Bua Lhuang (Eng: Lotus petals wrapped bite-size appetizer) is usually eaten with family and friends.
+Miang Kham Bua Lhuang (Thai: เมี่ยงคำบัวหลวง) is a snack dish originated in Thai royal cuisine in the central part of Thailand.
+Miang Kham Bua Lhuang (lotus petals wrapped bite-size appetizer) is usually eaten with family and friends.
 This dish is mostly eaten as appetizer or snack during the meals.
 The name "Miang Kham" means "one bite-size wrap".
-Form Miang (snack wrapped in piper sarmentosum leaves) and Kham (one bite) in Thailand (Miang Kham, 2018.).
-Normally, this dish can have many types of wrap such as Piper sarmentosum (Thai:ใบชะพลู) and pickled tea leaves (Thai:ใบเมี่ยง)which are originated in the north of Thailand.
+Form Miang (snack wrapped in lolot leaves) and Kham (one bite) in Thailand (Miang Kham, 2018.).
+Normally, this dish can have many types of wrap such as lolot leaves (Thai: ใบชะพลู) and pickled tea leaves (Thai: ใบเมี่ยง) which are originated in the north of Thailand.

 Ingredients

 When talking about "lotus" most people might think of lotus as offering to monks and Buddha.
 Actually, lotus petals can be eaten with many nutritional benefits e.g. high fiber for detoxifying and nourishing health.
-Also it can be cooked in good side dishes such as Ingredients of Miang Kham Bua Lhuang (Miang Kham Bua Lhuang, 2012), with other ingredient e.g. shallots, chili peppers, gingers, garlic, limes, coconut sugar.
-(Miang Kham Bua Lhuang Thai traditional snack food for good health, 2012).
+Also it can be cooked in good side dishes such as Ingredients of Miang Kham Bua Lhuang (Miang Kham Bua Lhuang, 2012), with other ingredient e.g. shallots, chili peppers, gingers, garlic, limes, coconut sugar (Miang Kham Bua Lhuang Thai traditional snack food for good health, 2012).